UrQuan1/scummvm/README.md

 Note that the subtitles were disabled in the official release of this game, so some subtitles may be wrong or missing.

-**Laura Bow 2 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.
+**The Dagger of Amon Ra CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.

 **Leisure Suit Larry 6 CD:** Either speech only or speech and text can be selected.
 There is no in-game option to toggle text only.
 Only